emuai-cl/NFT-frontend/Textos/faq.md

 ## Still not sure if you are a real project.
 How can I make sure?

 Our activity online may seem to have just appeared out of nowhere, like our twitter or this webpage, but this were only done for the NFT-fundraising idea, because our previous activity online has been in Spanish.
 You can visit our official Instagram [https://www.instagram.com/emuai_chile/] where we have been posting since our origins in 2017.
 Feel free to message us there.
-Also, you can take a look at our official team website [emuai.cl].
+Also, you can take a look at our official team website [emuai.cl] and see our extensive media appearances under "Noticias".